goauthentik/authentik/website/blog/2024-1-31-dont-hardcode-your-secrets/item.md

 What you want to do instead is have your secrets stored in a secret storage solution (e.g. [Vault](https://www.vaultproject.io/)) and then in your manifests instruct your Kubernetes cluster to go look for those Secrets in Vault.
 That way you’re only exposing where the secret can be retrieved from, not exposing the secret in the manifest.
 You still have most of the advantage of the GitOps philosophy while preserving your security.

 We actually gave up on deploying Wazuh on Kubernetes—we’re running it in a VM, and not as code.
-This pattern isn’t unique to Wazuh, plenty of software has this challenge.So it’s definitely worth taking care when you’re deploying a service and making sure that even if they’re not approaching things with a GitOps mindset, that you are.
+This pattern isn’t unique to Wazuh, plenty of software has this challenge.
+So it’s definitely worth taking care when you’re deploying a service and making sure that even if they’re not approaching things with a GitOps mindset, **you** are.

 ## Configurability & customization can bite you